Delta variant brings new pandemic threat to Germany | DW | 17.06.2021

 The undisputed key to stopping its spread and ending the pandemic once and for all is vaccination.
 Data so far suggest that full vaccination still provides strong protection against delta, albeit slightly lower than other variants like the prevalent alpha variant — which was originally identified in Britain, and is also referred to as B.1.1.7 — as well as the original wild-type coronavirus.

 "Should we be outside, enjoying meeting people at restaurants?
 Yes, absolutely.
 Should we travel?
-Absolutely," Tobias Kurth, the director of the Institute of Public Health at Berlin's Charite, told DW.
-He recommends reasonable precautions such as testing, masking indoors and avoiding crowded spaces.
+Absolutely," Tobias Kurth, the director of the Institute of Public Health at Berlin's Charite hospital, told DW.
+He recommends reasonable precautions such as testing, masking indoors, and avoiding crowded spaces and risk areas.
 "Enjoy life right now, [but] be respectful," he said.

 The risk of a spike in cases remains, Kurth said, as Germany saw starting last fall when a second and third wave claimed far more lives than the first.
 Even if cases do go up, however, it does not mean that serious illness, hospitalizations and deaths will, too.
 That is largely thanks to vaccination, and why Kurth wants to base any post-summer response on more than the incidence rate alone.
 That data point speaks only to infections, which can result in no or only mild symptoms — not how serious the situation is for society at large.